 Before that – you’re stuck watching people talk sh** for most of the first few episodes… To the point of boredom.
 Like one of those looong speeches you come across that seems to never get to the point.

-That’s how I felt about Log Horizon, until the anime drastically improves and dives into the MMORPG style of adventure and action.
+That’s how I felt about Log Horizon, until the

 So keep that in mind if your experience is the same.